-To qualify for Affordable Rental you need to be:
+To qualify for the Affordable Rental Programme you need to be:

 This may not be a problem.
-We’ll review your circumstances, and you’ll get expert financial advice to help clear your debts.
+We will review your circumstances and you will get expert financial advice to help clear your debts.

 Is there anything else I need to do?

-A home ownership education programme will be a requirement and is to be completed before or shortly after taking occupancy of the property.
+A home ownership education programme may be a requirement.
+If this is the case, it will need to be completed before or shortly after taking occupancy of the property.

 What independent advice should I take?